Sizing & Washing

 4. Take the waist measurement, this is a standard measurement across most clothing stores.
 Your waist can be measured from one side to the other and doubled or measured the whole way around, this is measured in inches.

 5. Once you have your measurements compare them to the Length and waist of our product sizes and your good to go!

 6. We recommend always going a size up if you are debating between two sizes.
 The pant is always better with a few extra Centimetre's than running too short.

 At Limn we put high quality fabric and garments to the test, that doesn't mean our garments are not subject to shrinking or fading if not taking care of correctly.

-Like most clothes a hand wash is preferred, but we understand thats not always the best for time keeping.
+Like most clothes a hand wash is preferred, but we understand thats not always best for time keeping purposes.
 So to keep your clothes in optimal condition for as long as possible.
 Turn the garments inside out, pop them in the washing machine and put it on an appropriate 30 degree wash.

 This symbol represents the "Temperature" option on conventional washing machines.

 A Subtle drying method is highly recommended or you run the risk of shrinking your product.
 Most subtle drying methods are based around room-temperature.
 Leaving your clothes on a drying rack or left to hang is most desirable.
 If time is of the essence and a drying / heater is your method of choice, please bear in mind to keep the heating to a low temperature.
 The hotter the heat the more likely the product is to shrink as with any tumble dried item of clothing.

 1. Dry your clothes on the lowest heat setting possible.

 2. Consider investing in a Clothes drying rack (uses room-temperature air) to dry your wool and all-cotton garments.